xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 end-to-end application-aware traffic engineering path known as an SR-TE Policy.
 The SR-TE Policy expresses the intent of the applications constraints across the network.

-In the  Converged SDN Transport design, the Service End Point uses PCEP along with Segment Routing On-Demand Next-hop (SR-ODN) capability, to request from the controller a path that satisfies specific constraints (such as low latency).
+In the  Agile Metro design, the Service End Point uses PCEP along with Segment Routing On-Demand Next-hop (SR-ODN) capability, to request from the controller a path that satisfies specific constraints (such as low latency).
 This is done by associating SLA tags/attributes to the path request.
 Upon receiving the